particle-iot/docs/src/content/tutorials/product-tools/creating-a-product.md

 Beware: If you have two integrations, one in the owner account and one in the product, both can fire if they have the same event trigger!

+To copy or move a device owner integration into a product, you can use the [integration copy tool](/tools/product-tools/integration-copy/).

 ## Device lists

 The device lists can be confusing because there are multiple device lists with sometimes confusing information.